xbIzzy/xbIzzys-BO2-Camo-Tool/README.md

 ## Screenshot
 ![App Screenshot](https://i.imgur.com/tSibrt8.png)

-##Requests
+## Requests
-If you have a plotonium camo for Cyborg or Dragon you want you can put it here: https://github.com/xbIzzy/xbIzzys-BO2-Camo-Tool/discussions/1
+If you have a plutonium camo for Cyborg or Dragon you want you can put it here: https://github.com/xbIzzy/xbIzzys-BO2-Camo-Tool/discussions/1

 Credits: